Angular supports three kinds of directives: Components, attribute directives, and structural directives.

 This example creates an ion-item

-that can be referenced inside the ngFor
+is created, which can be referenced inside the ngFor

 loop.
 The bondActors

 array is a public instance variable in the TypeScript code.
-Each element is an object with a firstName and lastName property.
+Each element is an object with a firstName

 export class HomePage {